Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

         loss.backward()
         optimizer.step()
 ```
 Explanation of the task: This problem tests the candidate's understanding of computer vision, deep learning, and the PyTorch framework, reflecting their ability to create and train models for real-world applications.
+- wizard-vicuna-13B-GPTQ (using oobabooga/text-generation-webui) : 6.5
+- WizardCoder-15B-1.0-GPTQ (using oobabooga/text-generation-webui) : 7.5
+- Redmond-Hermes-Coder-GPTQ (using oobabooga/text-generation-webui) : 9.5

 ### Question 3: Develop a sentiment analysis model using natural language processing (NLP) techniques in Python with the help of the NLTK library.
 Task Domain: Natural Language Processing